leohhhn/gnoland_zero_to_hero/tutorial.md

 ## Tutorial/Tech overview

-> _Familiarity with Golang, although not a necessity, is recommended in order to follow this tutorial._
+> _Note: Familiarity with Golang, although not a necessity, is recommended in order to follow this tutorial._

 In this tutorial we will go over the necessary tools and procedures required to develop in Gno.Land.
 These are:

 1. Environment setup
 2. Generating a Gno.Land keypair with `Gnokey`
-3. Writing, testing, and deploying a smart contract in `Gno` to a local node (mention GnoVM somewhere)
+3. Writing, testing, and deploying a smart contract in `Gno` to a local node
 4. Using `Gnofaucet` & `Gnoweb` to get test tokens
-5. Deploying our smart contract to a testnet
+5. Deploying our smart contract to a local testnet
-6. Running a local node with `Gno.Land`

-Da li je gnoVM samo interpreter za Gno > Go ili je zapravo neka vrsta VMa? da li moras da buildujes gnovm ili mozes da radis sve bez buildovanja? sta bi se desilo ako ne buildujes nista?

 ## Environment setup